Netdata daemon

 The system does this for speed.
 Having a separate memory arena for each thread, allows the threads to run in parallel in multi-core systems, without any locks between them.

-This behaviour is system specific.
+This behavior is system specific.
 For example, the chart above when running Netdata on Alpine Linux (that uses musl instead of glibc) is this:

 Can we do anything to lower it?